 Internet Advertising

-The federal Competition Act, which is one of the most important Canadian statutes that regulates Canadian advertising and marketing, can apply to Internet and other electronic marketing (e.g., social media, e-mail and other new media) as well as traditional print marketing.
+The federal Competition Act, which is one of the primary Canadian statutes that regulates Canadian advertising and marketing, can apply to Internet and other electronic marketing (e.g., social media, e-mail and other new media) as well as traditional print marketing.

-The general misleading advertising provisions of the Competition Act (sections 52(1) and 74.01(1)) apply regardless of the medium used to make a claim – i.e., they apply to print, Internet, e-mail, social media and other new media advertising.
+The general criminal and civil misleading advertising provisions of the Competition Act (sections 52(1) and 74.01(1)) apply regardless of the medium used to make an advertising/marketing claim – i.e., they apply to print, Internet, e-mail, social media and other new media advertising.

-The Competition Act also includes specific electronic marketing provisions under section 74.011, which make the following practices reviewable where they are made to promote a product or any business interest: (i) false or misleading sender or subject matter information; (ii) false or misleading electronic messages; and (iii) false or misleading locators.
-In addition to these civil electronic marketing provisions, the Competition Act also contains three largely similar criminal offences under section 52.01, which require intent.
+In addition, the Competition Act also includes specific electronic marketing provisions under section 74.011, which make the following practices reviewable where they are made to promote a product or any business interest: (i) false or misleading sender or subject matter information, (ii) false or misleading electronic messages and (iii) false or misleading locators.
+The Competition Act also contains three largely similar criminal offences under section 52.01, which also require that the conduct be engaged with intent.

-False and misleading digital marketing is an ongoing Competition Bureau (Bureau) enforcement priority.
-In this regard, the Bureau has commenced cases in relation to false/misleading online price claims, drip-pricing, astroturfing, inadequate disclaimers and other disclosures, false/misleading contests, endorsements/testimonials and influencer marketing and ordinary selling price claims (e.g., in connection with sales).
+False and misleading digital marketing is an ongoing Competition Bureau enforcement priority.
+In this regard, the Competition Bureau has commenced cases in relation to false/misleading online price claims, drip pricing, astroturfing, inadequate disclaimers and other disclosures, false/misleading claims relating to contests and other promotions, endorsements/testimonials and influencer marketing, ordinary selling price (OSP) claims (e.g., in connection with sales) and scarcity and urgency cues, among other types of advertising and marketing practices.

-The Bureau has also issued specific enforcement guidelines for online/Internet advertising (Application of the Competition Act to Representations on the Internet) and conducts Internet enforcement sweeps for online misleading advertising.
+The Competition Bureau has also issued specific enforcement guidelines for online/Internet advertising (Application of the Competition Act to Representations on the Internet) and periodically conducts Internet enforcement sweeps for online misleading advertising in particular industry sectors.

-Following 2022 amendments to the Competition Act, the maximum AMPs for civil deceptive marketing increased: (i) for individuals, up to the greater of $750,000 ($1 million for each subsequent order) and three times the value of the benefit derived from the deceptive conduct if that amount can be reasonably determined; and (ii) for corporations, up to the greater of $10 million ($15 million for each subsequent order), three times the value of the benefit derived from the deceptive conduct or, if the latter amount cannot be reasonably determined, 3% of the corporation’s annual worldwide gross revenues.
+Following 2022 amendments to the Competition Act, the maximum AMPs for civil deceptive marketing increased: (i) for individuals, up to the greater of $750,000 ($1 million for each subsequent order) and three times the value of the benefit derived from the deceptive conduct; and (ii) for corporations, up to the greater of $10 million ($15 million for each subsequent order) or three times the value of the benefit derived from the deceptive conduct or, if the latter amount cannot be reasonably determined, 3% of the corporation’s annual worldwide gross revenues.

 The potential penalties for violating the general criminal misleading advertising section of the Competition Act (section 52) include, on indictment, a fine in the discretion of the court and/or imprisonment for up to 14 years and, on summary conviction, a fine of up to $200,000 and/or imprisonment for up to one year.